Hannah414/Using-C-On-A-Mac/README.md

 A *pointer* is a variable that points to the storage/memory address of another variable.
 To create a pointer you first declare its data type, then you place an asterisk between the data type and the variable name.
 For example: **int * pointer;**.
 To get the address of the variable we are pointing to, we must set the pointer equal to the variable we want to point at with an & symbol in front of the variable name.
 Example: **pointer = &variable;**

+## Naming Variables

+There are both hard and soft rules for naming your variables.
+Some rules are set within the C program, and others are general rules that coders follow because of tradition.

+### Hard Rules

+Variables can contain letters, digits and underscores and must begin with a letter or an underscore.
+Variables are case sensitive (For example: myVar and myvar are different variables).
+Variables cannot contain whitespaces or special characters and reserved words (such as int) cannot be used.

+### Soft Rules

+While it is possible for you to start a variable name with an underscore, most coders will not.
+If you are working software that is going to be shared, edited, or reveiwed by others it is advised you don't start the variable name with an underscore.

+On the same note, variables should not be started with an uppercase letter unless it is a *class* name (we will get to those later)